MiLattanzio/NumeralSystems/README.md

 ### Test
 To test the implementations you can use the UI project NumeralConverter that features a conversion from base to base.

-## Missing features
-### Math

-Math will be implemented as a separate library with NumeralSystem.Net as a dependency

-### Incomplete numeral

-Incomplete numerals will be implemented in this library as a new feature after the introduction of the math library

 ## Nuget
 You can use the library here from [Nuget.org](https://www.nuget.org/packages/NumeralSystems.Net)